userx007/uRustBook/docs/MainTopics/10_Trait_Objects_and_Dynamic_Dispatch.md

 # Trait Objects and Dynamic Dispatch in Rust

-I'll create a comprehensive guide with examples explaining this important Rust concept.I've created a comprehensive guide to Trait Objects and Dynamic Dispatch in Rust!
-Let me break down the key concepts:

 ## **What Are Trait Objects?**

 Trait objects allow you to work with values of **different types** that implement the same trait.
 They enable **runtime polymorphism** in Rust, where the exact type is determined at runtime rather than compile time.